CreatingChange/Beginner/README.md

 So in this css declaration, we are setting the glyphicon to `display: block`  so that it can take up the width of the column and then we `text-align: center` to center it within that column.

-Lastly, we will clean up the contact information.
+We can clean up the contact information.
 By making it bold and centering the text.

 ```html